grimme-lab/xtb_docs/source/crestcmd.rst

     * - Flag
       - Description
     * -  ``--rmsd,--rmsdheavy <FILE1> <FILE2>``
       - Calculate the RMSD or heavy atom RMSD between two given structures.
-Input format of the two structures can be any of the formats that can be read by CREST, output will always be the RMSD in Angstroem.
+Input format of the two structures can be any of the formats that can be read by CREST, output will always be the RMSD in Ångström.

 Topology check